 Take note of portion sizes on food packets as these can be really useful.
 Another great tip for portion control is buying smaller plates.
 I am sure everyone has heard about how this will trick your mind into thinking you are eating more than if you ate the same amount on a bigger plate.
 If there are foods that you love, then incorporate them into your lifestyle but just in little bite sized chunks.
 I absolutely adore chocolate and I will eat a few squares of the stuff every day so as to satisfy my cravings without going overboard.

-I think that it is also important to see exercise/being active as something that you do so that you have good cardiovascular and physical health instead of being a way to burn calories.
-I found that exercising simply to ‘burn fat’ or lose weight can make it feel very much like a chore.
-I stopped pairing being active with burning calories and instead saw it as a way to make my body as healthy as it can be.
+I think that it is also important to see exercise/being active to have a good cardiovascular and physical health instead of being a way to burn calories.
+I found that exercising simply to ‘burn fat’ or for weight loss can make it feel very much like a chore.
+I stopped pairing being active with burning calories and instead see it as a way to make my body as healthy as it can be.
 I go to gym classes quite regularly.
 Not to burn off something that I have eaten, but because it makes me feel so good and I really enjoy it.
 Find something you love doing whether it is walking the dog, cycling, weight lifting, trampolining etc. and make it a part of your lifestyle.

 There are a few things you need to ‘be realistic’ about.
 Firstly, you need to be realistic about your natural body shape.
 Everyone stores fat in different places, has different builds, different metabolisms and there are millions of different body shapes out there.
 I was obsessed with the idea of having long, thin, supermodel legs but this is just never going to happen.
 I do not have long legs in proportion to my overall body shape and when I gave up the desire for these I felt quite liberated and much more satisfied with my progress.
 If you’re aiming for something unrealistic, you’re just going to get demotivated when it doesn’t happen.
 When you see the results of your achievable goals you will feel fantastic and are more likely to keep living healthily.